 As a private Company, the Company is not required to hold AGMs unless requested by the shareholder.
 The Articles of the Company do not require that Directors retire by rotation.
-Company has strong links, however, with its shareholders: Board ultimate membership includes shareholder representatives although the Company is not compliant with this section due to its private status, shareholders are involved in Director appointments to at least as great an extent as if re-election took place at an AGM.
+The Company has strong links, however, with its ultimate shareholders: Board membership includes shareholder representatives and although the Company is not compliant with this section due to its private status, shareholders are involved in Director appointments to at least as great an extent as if re-election took place at an AGM.